mgechev/angular2-style-guide/README.md

   *Why?*: In case a big and complex template is inlined in the component metadata it may shift the focus from the component's logic defined within the controller.

 * Locate the template of the component in the same directory where the component's logic resides in.

+* Use absolute URLs for paths to the templates of the components (set using `templateUrl`).

+  *Why?*: `moduleId` is not supported by all module loaders.
+In case we use `module.id` we will reduce the portability of our code to only CommonJS.

 * Use [`@Input`](https://angular.io/docs/ts/latest/api/core/Input-var.html) and [`@Output`](https://angular.io/docs/ts/latest/api/core/Output-var.html) instead of the `inputs` and `outputs` properties of the [`@Directive`](https://angular.io/docs/ts/latest/api/core/Directive-decorator.html) and [`@Component`](https://angular.io/docs/ts/latest/api/core/Component-decorator.html) decorators: